mozaik-association/mozaik/docs/8Surveys.md

 ## Recognition of partner

-When a person participates to the survey, the module allows to detect, on the basis of several criterias, if the participant already exists in the list of contacts or not.
-If the latter does not exist, a contact form is created for him.
+When a person participates to a petition, the system will try to detect (based on several criteria) whether this person can be linked to an existing partner in the Odoo database.
+If this is not the case, a new partner will automatically be created.

-ENLEVER LE CADRE SUR LES OBJECTIFS DU PARTNER RECOGNITION ET TOUT METTRE DANS UN PARAGRAPHE

-!!! abstract "The goal of partner recognition"

-    This feature allows you to expand your organisation's list of contacts and then recontact them for other surveys, petitions, events...
+Thanks to this feature, you can expand your organization's list of contacts and then recontact them for future petitions, events, surveys...

 ## The access limitations